iitis/RL_for_VQSD_ansatz_optimization/README.md

 **The reproduce the 2-qubit eigenvalue convergence (Fig. 6a in article) :** You can run one of the jupyter notebooks titled `eigenvalue analysis.ipynb` and run each cell.
 Similarly,

-**The reproduce the 3-qubit eigenvalue convergence (Fig. 9 in article) :** You can run one of the jupyter notebooks titled `eigenvalue analysis_reduce_heisen.ipynb` and run each cell.
+**The reproduce the 3-qubit eigenvalue convergence (Fig. 9 in article) :** You can run one of the jupyter notebooks titled `eigenvalue analysis_reduced_heisenberg.ipynb` and run each cell.

 **Constant structure RL-ansatz statistics (Fig. 8 in article) :** You just need to run the `constant_structure_VQSD.ipynb` to first load the RL-ansatz of your choice and then use this ansatz to diagonalize `N` arbitrary quantum states of same dimension.
 This is utilized to plot in the last couple of cells of the notebook.